kacesera/bookmarks-pairing/README.md

 As a user,
 To declutter my browser,
-I'd would be like to be able to save pages I want to go back to
+I would be like to be able to save pages I want to go back to

+As a user,
+To to tidy/get rid no longer relevant bookmarks,
+I would like to delete bookmarks.

 ## Setting up your database